 Chugach Mountain Recreation Center Project

-This chair-lift project was developed as a year round Economic Engine and International Attraction for Valdez and South Central Alaska, this is a project that utilizes Valdez's natural resources in a positive and environmentally sound format.
+This chair-lift project was developed as a year round Economic Engine and International Attraction for Valdez and South Central Alaska, this is a project that utilizes Valdez's natural resources in a sustainable, positive and environmentally sound format.
 ChugachMountainRecreationCenter is a project that will provide a year round, 4,700 vertical foot chair lift or series of chairlifts (over3 miles in length) in Valdez, Alaska with over 5,500 acres of terrain, outstanding customer service catering to each individual customer's needs and skill levels.
 This family friendly center will expand and capitalize on Valdez's outstanding snow pack and beautiful terrain, our existing status in the worldwide skiing, snowboarding and mountaineering marketplace, while still providing a safe but thrilling mountain experience for all visitors.
 With our mindblowing views, above tree line terrain, and individual customer service, year round visitors will live the experience of the incredible Chugach Mountain Range!!!

 Top of bowl 1